wind0ws/SecureWebApiServer/README.md

 Now,You have a secure web api.
-Server will verify every request before perform it.It the request is wrong ,server will return unauthorized msg to client.
+Server will verify every request before perform it.If the request is wrong ,server will return unauthorized msg to client.

 ##Screen Shot
 IIS status: